jum4r/osticket-prereqs/README.md

 <h2>List of Prerequisites</h2>

-- PC or Laptop
+- PC or Laptop with Internet
-- Microsoft Azure Subscription (Create a new one that grants you 200 free credits.)
+- Microsoft Azure Subscription (Creating a new account grants you 200 free credits.)
 - Notepad
 - <a href="https://drive.google.com/drive/u/2/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6">Installation Files</a> (We'll install these within the VM.)
 - Your free time